huynguy-db/arcion-docs/content/docs/source-setup/SQLServer.md

 ## II.
 Check Permissions

 You need to verify that the necessary permissions are in place on source SQL Server in order to perform replication.
-To know about the permissions, see [SQL Server User Permissions # ](/docs/references/source-prerequisites/sqlserver/#sql-server-user-permissions).
+To know about the permissions, see [SQL Server User Permissions](/docs/references/source-prerequisites/sqlserver/#sql-server-user-permissions).

 ## III.
 Set up Connection Configuration